tigran10/log4j-example/api.md

   }
 }
 ```
-- **Partial Responses: **: Use a fields parameter to specify only the fields required in the response.
+- **Partial Responses**: Use a fields parameter to specify only the fields required in the response.
 ```json
 {
   "data": {